Abbas-Abdelila/ask-me-anything-chrome-ext/README.md

 ![What is Clear's Law of Recurrence?](./assets/clear-example.png)

 ## Wanna add it to chrome?
 For now
-Download the zip [here](./Ask%20me%20anything/) and extract it to a folder then go to [chrome extensions](chrome://extensions), turn `developer mode` ON if it isn't and click on `load unpacked` and select the folder where you extracted the `zip file.`
+Download the zip [here](./Ask%20me%20anything/) and extract it to a folder then go to (chrome://extensions), turn `developer mode` ON if it isn't and click on `load unpacked` and select the folder where you extracted the `zip file.`

 ## Getting Started